ptrckqn/scope-website/src/pages/project.md

 # The SCOPE Trial

 Self-compassion is a flourishing concept in Western psychology.
 Evidence from scientific research shows that self-compassion is associated with positive outcomes, such as reduced depression symptoms, enhanced well-being, and increased resiliency to stress.
 Self-compassion interventions have shown to be effective in treating acute depression; however, researchers have not yet tested whether these interventions can prevent future episodes of depression.
-The main objective of the SCOPE Trial is to examine whether a self-directed self-compassion program can prevent relapse or recurrence of depression over a 12-month period.
+The main objective of the SCOPE Trial is to examine whether a self-directed self-compassion reflection program administered online can stave off the progression of depression and prevent the experience of this illness.

 # Your Involvement